Interviews with Orthodontic lab-owners Christopher Gajewski and Stefano Negrini and VPs, Josh Dobson and Sam Stevenson

 Going Digital: Long Term, Big Picture

-Short term, small picture, as doctors make the transition to a digital work flow, going digital for a lab means keeping up with the times and staying in business.
+Short term, small picture, as doctors make the transition to a digital workflow, going digital for a lab means keeping up with the times and staying in business.

-Long term, big picture, it will mean increased profits for labs as they overcome the initial investment and learning curve.
+Long term, the big picture, it will mean increased profits for labs as they overcome the initial investment and learning curve.